WorldWideTelescope/sky-banana-party/README.md

 localizations.

-The website as seen by users is mostly simple static content, stored in `app/static.js`.
-It’s very quick to create a WWT control, and then there’s some custom JavaScript to download the LIGO event data and render it in the WWT framework.
+The website as seen by users is mostly simple static content, stored in `app/static/`.
+It’s very quick to create a WWT control, and then there’s some custom JavaScript to download the LIGO event data and render them in the WWT framework.

 The idea is that when LIGO is running, the app will show events as they occur.
 But in the meantime, we have to show something.
-The directory `bootstrap/` has code to bootstram the event database with data from the LIGO [O1/O2 Catalog](https://www.ligo.org/detections/O1O2catalog.php).
+The directory `bootstrap/` has code to bootstrap the event database with data from the LIGO [O1/O2 Catalog](https://www.ligo.org/detections/O1O2catalog.php).

 ## Legalities